France: A Powerhouse in the Global Dairy Industry

 Recent Dairy Market Events

-- Danone obtained approval to sell its Russian assets and announced a €70 million investment in domestic production enhancement.
+- Danone received approval to sell its Russian assets, refocusing on domestic growth.

 - The World Dairy Summit in Paris highlighted sustainable dairy practices.